AxC1271/RISC-V-CPU/RISCVProcessor/README.md

 Here, I've provided a working demo of the RISC-V processor handling the following assembly file.
 I want the FPGA board to "print" the first ten Fibonacci numbers.

+## 🎢 Next Steps
+The current implementation of the processor handles instruction fetching, decoding, computation, and writeback all within a single clock cycle.
+As a result, the clock cycle must be slow enough to ensure that clock slack is negligible.
+In the critical path alone, the time slack is approximately 60 ns, which is not feasible for clocks operating in the MHz range where the period is smaller than 60 ns.

+To optimize and accelerate the hardware, several techniques can be employed:
+- Branch Predictors: Improve instruction flow by predicting the outcome of branches, reducing stalls and increasing  throughput.
+- Vector Processing: Enhance data parallelism by executing vector instructions, which can significantly speed up computations involving large data sets.
+- Multi-Stage Pipelining: Break down instruction processing into multiple stages, allowing for simultaneous execution of different instructions and improving overall throughput.
+- Cache Hierarchy (L1, L2 caching): Implement a cache hierarchy to reduce memory access times, thereby increasing the efficiency of data retrieval and storage.
+-
+These techniques are commonly used by modern processors to optimize their CPI (cycles per instruction).
+In a later project, I plan to adapt these techniques to develop a more efficient processor in the future.

+---

+Thanks for stopping by and reading through this project!